Follpvosten/Pairandomizer/README.md

 Use Android Studio.
 Open the project.
 Install the needed components.
 Build -> Make Project.

+You can also use the F-Droid build system.

 ## Running your own server
 Contributions to this repository are all welcome, especially if you want to help me with translations or adding scenarios in other languages!